Advance Care Planning

 When does an advanced directive come into play?

-- When your healthcare provider believes you have a terminal condition, are in a state of permanent unconsciousness or persistent vegetative state that is irreversible and without a chance of meaningful recovery.
+- When your healthcare provider believes you have a terminal condition, you are in a state of permanent unconsciousness or persistent vegetative state that is irreversible and without a chance of meaningful recovery.

 - If you were unable to make decisions because of cognitive or mental decline, your healthcare surrogate or proxy would make your healthcare decisions.
 Your living will can provide guidance for this person regarding your wishes.